Pat paints a positive picture of visual arts training since CQU merger with TAFE

 “This response does not point to vocational outcomes but acknowledges the transformative nature of education.
 CQU Visual Art graduates have started and owned their own galleries, become successful artists in their own right, developed long-lived artist collectives, completed higher degrees, worked in impactful roles in arts infrastructure and administration.
 I love seeing all graduates achieve in their own way.

-“I feel really lucky.
-I love being an artist.
-I love being a visual art educator.
+“I feel really lucky; I love being an artist, I love being a visual arts educator.
 I love universities and working with my colleagues at CQU.
-Every term there is a bunch of new, fresh faces in our studios and Zoom classrooms.
-I love the possibilities that that brings.
+Every term there are a bunch of new, fresh faces in our studios and Zoom classrooms, and I love the possibilities that brings.
 It still gets me excited."

 Read more inspiring 10 years of TAFE stories: